Gentamicin and prednisolone (ophthalmic)

 What is gentamicin and prednisolone?

-Gentamicin and prednisolone ophthalmic (for the eye) is a combination medicine used to treat eye infections caused by bacteria.
+Gentamicin and prednisolone ophthalmic (for the eyes) is a combination antibiotic and steroid medicine that is used to treat eye inflammation caused by uveitis, eye injury, radiation, chemical burns, or certain other conditions.

 Gentamicin and prednisolone ophthalmic may also be used for purposes not listed in this medication guide.